 Welcome to FutureChina Global Forum

-To what extent will developments in the international scene influence China’s policy-making process?
+To what extent would the developments in the international scene influence the implementation of China’s reform?

 The fifth edition of the FutureChina Global Forum aims to equip delegates with an insider’s view on China’s course in the upcoming period and provide insights required to ride the waves of China’s reforms.